iamnbutler/zephyr-api/README.md

 A little api for serving syntax trees.

+Will be used to power the Zephyr figma plugin for creating accurate syntax highlighted code blocks with individually selectable nodes.

 You can hit the api with a string, and it will return a syntax tree in json format.

 Currently only supports rust.